Should You Hire a Resume Writer? Are Professional Resume Services Worth It?

 Because your resume is just one component of the job search process, trustworthy resume writers should not guarantee that you will receive interviews or job offers as a result of using their services.

-- Your fit for the role
+- Your fit for the role and experience

 - Your educational background